 Location/hours: 1609 Elizabeth Ave.
 Open 10:30-7 Mon-Sat, and closed Sun.

 The Wine Vault offers a wide array of red and white wines that come by the glass and in flights.

 The shop is located at the Shoppes At University Place near UNC Charlotte.

-[Related Agenda guide: The 6 coolest wine bars in Charlotte, right now]
+[Related guide: The 6 coolest wine bars in Charlotte, right now]

 Poplar offers Peruvian and Spanish foods, serving everything from charcuterie boards to mac and cheese.
 It’s located in the historic Morrison House in Charlotte’s Fourth Ward.

 Location/hours: 224 W 10th St. Open 5-9 Tue-Thurs, 5-10 Fri-Sat.

 [Related Agenda guide: Neighborhood guide: 17 things to do, see, and eat in Uptown]